Chambeline-Nkah/smart_haven/README.md

 ## **Project Overview:**
-Smart Haven focuses on smart poultry farming using deep learning techniques to predict the health status of a chicken through vocalization analysis.
-The system processes audio data, converts the audio files to Mel spectrograms, trains a deep learning model, and provides real-time predictions.
+Smart Haven focuses on smart poultry farming using deep learning techniques to predict the health status of chickens through vocalization analysis.
+The system processes audio data, adds Gaussian noise, applies time shifting and then, converts the audio files to Mel spectrograms, which is then processed by a trained deep learning model, and provides real-time predictions.
 There's also real-time monitoring of the temperature and humidity of the poultry farm.
 This project aims to improve poultry monitoring, enabling early disease detection, and thus enhancing farm productivity.

 ## **Running the Project**